Code of Conduct on the Standards of Conduct of Members of the Senedd

 The relationship of the Code’s Principles and Rules

-24. The Code sets out a number of Overarching Principles which express in general terms how Members must behave.
-Each Principle (Selflessness, Integrity, Objectivity, Accountability, Openness, Honesty, Respect, Leadership) is accompanied by text, which illustrates conduct which that Principle entails.
+The Code sets out a number of Overarching Principles which express in general terms how Members must behave.
+Each Principle (Selflessness, Integrity, Objectivity, Accountability, Openness, Honesty, Respect, Leadership) is accompanied by text, to illustrate conduct which that Principle entails.
 This guidance provides additional commentary on the interpretation and application of the Principles.

 The Principle of Selflessness